 Many patients claim they would pay more for a better and safe experience than an affordable one.
 Focus more on your patient experience, not just keeping your costs low.

 Patients appreciate being treated like humans rather than a number in a queue to see the dentist.
 When the patient reaches the doctor’s chairside, he/she must be given undivided attention and must be followed up from their last visit.
 An efficient patient history tracking tool and the scheduler will ensure that the doctor is up-to-date with the patient’s history and make sure that double bookings don’t occur.

 Communication is the essence of the doctor-patient relationship.
 The best way to promote proper communication between the practice and patients is by using adequate patient engagement tools and periodic reminders.
 SMS has a much higher response rate.
 Try and collect mobile number databases from your patients so that you can communicate with them regularly and send them greetings like birthdays and public holidays.
 Maintaining a good rapport with the patient will go a long way in boosting patient retention.

 It takes a few minutes, but responding to queries on social media regularly can connect you directly with your patient base.
 However, most practices miss out on regularly staying in touch and actively promoting their social media presence in these troubled times.

 It is a good idea to take the help of practice management systems that let you integrate with your social profile and allow you to respond to all your patients regularly.
-Make sure your practice management system supports 2-way communication with various channels your patients can engage you on.
-This is where consumers determine whether a business is worth their time or not.
-And they’re basing their choices increasingly on the engagement and reviews.
-In fact, 70% of consumers say they trust online reviews as much as a personal recommendation.
+Ensure your practice management system supports 2-way communication with various channels your patients can engage you on.
+This is where consumers determine whether a business is worth their time.
+And they’re basing their choices increasingly on engagement and reviews.
+In fact, 70% of consumers say they trust online reviews as much as a personal recommendations.